Administrative Guide 2026

 Estimate when you will be covered after leaving Malaysia.

-If you are a Malaysian national and you are joining a French spouse or coming to work, your path differs slightly.
-You cannot claim Health Insurance without a valid residence permit.
+If you are a Malaysian national joining a French spouse or coming to work, your path is slightly different.
+You cannot claim health insurance without a valid residence permit.

 !

-Important: People on temporary stay (tourist visa) are NEVER eligible for the general scheme.
+Important: People on temporary stays (tourist visas) are NEVER eligible for the general scheme.
 They must take out private travel insurance.

 !

-State Medical Aid (AME): Intended for people in an irregular situation residing in France for more than 3 months.
-This is not the general scheme but a specific aid.
+State Medical Aid (AME): Intended for undocumented people who have been living in France for more than 3 months.
+This is not the general scheme but a specific form of assistance.

 Administration

-PUMa (General Scheme) Stable residents (3 months) or workers Free (subject to income conditions) Immediate (work) / 3 months (inactive)
+PUMa (General Scheme) Stable residents (3 months) or workers Free (subject to income conditions) Immediate (working) / 3 months (not working)

-Expat Insurance (Malaysia) French people living in Kuala Lumpur Variable (depending on contract) Immediate
+Expat Insurance (Malaysia) French nationals living in Kuala Lumpur Variable (depending on policy) Immediate

-AME Irregular situation > 3 months Free 3 months of residence
+AME Undocumented status > 3 months Free 3 months of residence

 Portrait

-"After 5 years in Penang, I was worried about my return to France.
-By following the advice in this guide, I sent my S1106 file as early as my second week in Lyon.
+"After 5 years in Penang, I was anxious about returning to France.
+By following this guide's advice, I sent off my S1106 file in my second week in Lyon.
 My social security number was reactivated in less than 10 weeks.
-The important thing is really to have your residence proofs ready!"
+The key really is having your proof of residence ready!"

 Former resident of Georgetown